RajuMokarla/CGPA-Calculator/README.md

 # CGPA-Calculator
-calculate your CGPA based on your marks
+calculate your CGPA based on your sgpa